example42/example42.github.io/_posts/2014-10-29-reusability-features-every-module-should-have.md

 The quality of Puppet modules is constantly increasing, for each relevant application there's a good module to manage it.

-They may have different structures, feature sets, OS coverage and naming conventions (:-I) but most of the times the better modules around do their work.
+They may have different structures, features sets, OS coverage and naming conventions (:-I) but most of the times the better modules around do their work.

 Still, often, also in some of the most popular modules, I desperately miss a few basic features that would allow me to use them without being forced to make a local fork.